Lelystad Airport: Developing an airport in the Flevopolder

 Air traffic at Amsterdam Airport Schiphol has increased markedly in recent years.
-We agreed to a ceiling of 500,000 air transport movements until 2020, but that limit has already been reached.
-Now there is an urgent need for alternatives to accommodate holiday air traffic that doesn’t have to fly to and from Schiphol.
-The development of the regional airport at Lelystad into an international airport is currently the subject of animated discussion.
+We agreed to a ceiling of 500,000 air transport movements until 1 November 2020, but that limit has already been reached.
+In the Alders Agreement it was stated that there is an urgent need for alternatives, particularly to accommodate holiday air traffic that doesn’t have to fly to and from Schiphol.
+The development of the regional airport at Lelystad into an international airport for holiday destinations is currently the subject of animated discussion.

 An agreement called the Alders Agreement was reached about the development of Lelystad Airport in October 2008.
-It included an agreement to distribute air traffic, which means that Schiphol must not host more than 500,000 air transport movements before the end of 2020.
-70,000 flight services known as ‘holiday flights’ must be moved to Lelystad Airport and Eindhoven Airport because they do not necessarily have to leave from a mainport.
+It included an agreement to distribute air traffic, which means that Schiphol must not host more than 500,000 air transport movements before the 1 November 2020.
+Based on the demand for flights in the future, 70,000 flight services known as ‘holiday flights’ must be moved to Lelystad Airport and Eindhoven Airport because they do not necessarily have to leave from a mainport.

 For Eindhoven, this meant an expansion in the number of flight services.
-However, Lelystad needed a complete transformation from a regional airfield into an international airport.
-Opening Lelystad Airport to holiday flight services was intended to create room at Schiphol for new destinations, as well as better connections with the rest of the world.
+However, Lelystad needed a complete transformation from a regional airfield into an international airport for commercial air traffic.
+Opening Lelystad Airport to holiday flight services was intended to create room at Schiphol for the development of mainport bound air traffic.